dsbw/fxgames/README.md

 1. I still like building native, desktop apps, and have actual use for same.
 2. JavaFX is a big beast, but it seems well-supported by a relatively broad community of users.
-3. But I'm likely to do any serious coding NOT in Clojure.
+3. But my main language is currently Clojure.
 4. Doing things like this in Java teach me JavaFX so that I can take the knowledge and go back to my real work in Clojure.
 5. Working in Java generally reminds me of how much more productive life is in Clojure.
 6. I mean, seriously.
 Java has massive ecosystems built-up to solve things that just never come up in Clojure.